-I was driving the auto tour road at the Sequoyah National Wildlife Refuge in Oklahoma when I spotted this Barred Owl.
+I was driving the auto tour road at the Sequoyah National Wildlife Refuge in Oklahoma when I spotted this Barred Owl hunting a roadside ditch.
 The ditch was full of water, so I’m guessing it was catching Crayfish.
 I have seen and photographed Barred Owls with Crayfish during this time of year.

 This Owl was low in the tree and was eye level.
 I parked in the road and got a few quick photos before it flew away.

 I had my camera and lens resting on a bean bag draped over the open window of my pickup.

 - Lens: Canon EF 100-400 mm f/4.5-5.6 L IS II (attached with a Fringer EF-FX Pro)